 “Covenant is the central unifying promise or commitment that binds a religious community together in voluntary loyalty.
 It grows from an affirmation of shared needs, values, purposes and principles.
 As such it is rooted in the past, in the tradition of the congregation, and reflects the embodiment of the promise through history.
 It is a promise made in the present, with implications for the future” (Source: UUA Extension and New Congregation training materials.)

 Are you ready to bind yourselves together in voluntary loyalty?
 Beginning on Sunday January 25th the Transition Team will ask you to reflect on two questions that will form the basis of your shared covenant.
-“What promises would you like people here to make to you in order for The Unitarian Church in Westport to be a safe place where you can grow your soul?”
-And, “What promises are you willing to make to people here in order for The Unitarian Church in Westport to be a safe place for everybody to grow their souls?”
+“What promises would you like people here to make to you in order for The Unitarian Universalist Congregation in Westport to be a safe place where you can grow your soul?”
+And, “What promises are you willing to make to people here in order for The Unitarian Universalist Congregation in Westport to be a safe place for everybody to grow their souls?”
 Their words may differ from mine, but the essential sentiment will be the same.

 The Transition Team will use several methodologies to gather your answers and identify commonalities before presenting you with a draft covenant for your affirmation.
 This covenant will be a powerful tool that will allow you to welcome new members into this dynamic community.
 Nobody will have to guess at the ground rules; nobody will feel excluded.
 Being explicit about your expectations of each other is a practice of radical hospitality.
 The covenant will also be a powerful tool for establishing a healthy relationship with your new minister.

 As the New Year begins, I encourage all of you to consider what you would promise each other and what you would ask of each other.
 The answers will lead you into a healthy and happy New Year, which is what I wish for all of you.

 In the Interim,